thierrylee/FE3H-AssetsDB/README.md

 # How to use

 First, compile this project as a JAR, AAR, or use it directly as a Gradle Module.
 Then import it in your projet.
-To retrieve the whole database, simply call `AssetDatabaseBuilder.buildAssetDatabase()` Il will return an `AssetDatabase` containing :
+To retrieve the whole database, simply call `AssetDatabaseBuilder.buildAssetDatabase()`, it will return an `AssetDatabase` containing :
 - Genders
 - Skills (Sword, Lance, Axe, Bow, Brawling,...)
 - Ranks (S+, S, A+,...)